-Understanding Radiopharmaceuticals
+Understanding radiopharmaceuticals

 Radiopharmaceuticals combine chemistry, biology and nuclear physics to diagnose and treat various medical conditions.
 While they’ve existed for over a century, scientific advancement is bringing them back into the spotlight.

-Understanding Radiopharmaceuticals
+Understanding radiopharmaceuticals

 Radiopharmaceuticals are comprised of three primary components.1